Okayama Japan Travel Guide

 A smaller, local zoo focusing on interactions with various animals.
 A favorite spot for families, offering a chance enabling children to get close to animals in a relaxed setting.

-Features a mix of traditional shops, modern boutiques, cafes, and eateries, providing a genuine glimpse into the daily routine in Okayama beyond the major tourist attractions.
+Features a mix of traditional shops, modern boutiques, cafes, and eateries, providing a genuine glimpse into daily life in Okayama beyond the major places of interest.

 The headquarters of the Konko-kyo religion.
 A large, peaceful complex with unique architecture and an atmosphere of serenity.
 Offers a different spiritual experience.